-"What classes should I take to assist my college application?"
+"What classes should I take to help my college application?"

 Regardless of what you intend to study in college you are encouraged to take four years of the five core subject areas in high school.
-The Core Subject areas are: 1.)English 2.)Math 3.)Science 4.)Social studies/History (also includes social science) 5.)World language
+The core subject areas are: English, Math, Science, Social studies/History, World language